OCR-D/ocr-d.github.io/ocrd_zip.md

 ### `Ocrd-Mets`

-`Ocrd-Mets` can be provided to declare that the METS file will not be the standard `mets.xml` but another path relative to `/data/`.

-Implementations MUST check for the `Ocrd-Mets` tag: If it has a value, look for the METS file at that location, relative to `/data`.
-Otherwise, assume the default `mets.xml`.
+By default, the METS file should be at `data/mets.xml`.
+If this file has another name, it must be listed here and implementations MUST check for `Ocrd-Mets` before assuming `data/mets.xml`.

 ### `Ocrd-Manifestation-Depth`